U.S COMMITTEE FOR REFUGEES AND IMMIGRANTS

-USCRI Urges the Biden Administration to Redesignate Honduras for TPS
+USCRI Urges the Current Administration to Redesignate Honduras for TPS

-Vice President Harris traveled to Honduras yesterday for the inauguration of the new president, Xiomara Castro.
+The U.S. Vice President traveled to Honduras yesterday for the inauguration of the new president, Xiomara Castro.
 The Vice President’s visit comes at a pivotal moment for Central America, which is dealing with economic crises, the COVID pandemic, violence, and a related rise in migration.

 Honduras was initially designated TPS in 1998, alongside Nicaragua, due to the devastation of Hurricane Mitch.
 Since then, multiple natural disasters have prevented a safe return of Hondurans eligible for TPS.